muiloya/The-Whispering-Maze/README.md

 ## Controls
 - W, A, S, D or Arrow Keys to Move the player
-- To start or restart the game press any button when promted
+- To start or restart the game press any button when prompted

 ## Topics Implemented
 - **Collision Avoidance** \